cosmosio/transport/README.md

 #Transport

 A hub for centralizing all your request handlers within your application.
-Implements the disposable pattern.
+Write handlers for streaming files, doing http requests, querying databases, REST apis, other applications or anything else and hide everything behind a convenient and straightforward API.
+The handlers can be shared between several `Transport`, like the [SocketIOTransport](https://github.com/flams/olives#socketiotransport) for instance, which will hide socket.io behind the same interface so you can have your handlers on the server side and query them from the client side!

 #Installation